 A good pediatric dentist will ensure their little patients are relaxed (and as co-operative as little-humanly possible!) during the visit.
 That means getting the tone just right.

-“If, for example, during the check up the dentist notices cavities, they will handle it with due thought and care,” says Boukje.
+“If, for example, during the check-up the dentist notices cavities, they handle it with due thought and care,” says Boukje.
 “They will take time to discuss it playfully with the child, and communicate in an open and friendly way.”

-Ambience is important too.
-Most dental clinics in the Netherlands are bright, airy, welcoming places with TVs on the walls, soothing music, water dispensers and smiling staff putting everyone at ease.
+The ambiance is important too.
+Most dental care clinics for children in the Netherlands are bright, airy, welcoming places with TVs on the walls, soothing music, water dispensers, and smiling staff putting everyone at ease.

 Kids are super-intuitive.
 If you’re anxious about visiting the dentist, you can bet your bottom dollar they’ll pick up on that.

-“Addressing your own concerns about visiting the dentist would certainly help allay any anxieties your children have, but in any case there are a number of things a parent can do at home to make children feel more comfortable and confident before and at the dentist,” says Boukje.
+“Addressing your own concerns about visiting the dentist certainly helps allay any anxieties your children have.
+In any case, there are a number of things a parent can do at home to make children feel more comfortable and confident before and at the dentist,” says Boukje.

-Good oral hygiene is key, because positive ‘behaviours’ nip any potential problems in the bud.
-Dutch guidelines recommend twice daily tooth brushing with fluoride toothpaste and restricting the consumption of foods and drinks to a maximum of five to seven times a day.
+Good oral hygiene is key, because positive behaviors nip any potential problems in the bud.
+Dutch guidelines recommend twice-daily tooth brushing with fluoride toothpaste.
+They also recommend restricting the consumption of foods and drinks to a maximum of five to seven times a day.

-A 2015 report by BMC Oral Health, a journal, cites other parent-led influences on a child’s oral health behaviours, including routines, time, family composition and division of family roles, parenting, parental stress and even parental depression.
+A 2015 report by BMC Oral Health cites other parent-led influences on a child’s oral health behaviors.
+These include routines, time, family composition, division of family roles, parenting, parental stress, and even parental depression.

-“For children whose first tooth has erupted, clean once a day with a children’s toothpaste containing fluoride, which strengthens teeth and molars.
+“For children whose first tooth has erupted, clean once a day with a children’s toothpaste containing fluoride.
+This strengthens teeth and molars.
 Children aged three to five should clean twice a day with the same toothpaste.
-There is another special toothpaste for kids aged five to 12, and beyond 12 it’s OK to use an adult fluoride-based toothpaste,” says Boukje.
-“Keep in mind that until the age of 10, a child is not fully capable of brushing their own teeth, so it’s the parents’ responsibility to help and supervise”.
+There is another special toothpaste for kids aged five to 12.
+Beyond 12, it’s okay to use an adult fluoride-based toothpaste,” says Boukje.
+“Keep in mind that until the age of 10, a child isn’t fully capable of brushing their own teeth.
+As a result, it’s the parents’ responsibility to help and supervise.”